Knskan3/books-list/README.md

   BatchSize is Clamped [1,300].

-  This will take a few minutes :D.

-!!Both will remove all the bocks before generating
+  This will take a few minutes :D. (Running the generator will first remove all the books before generating.
+Be advised removing the 1m books will leave the server block for a while).

 ## Local Development Environment